 Date and Location

-The New England match takes place on a Friday in late April.
+The New England match usually takes place on a Friday in late April.
 A large number of teams meet after school at Canton High School in Canton, MA.
 However, there are no future plans for a New England match at this time.

 For the date of this year’s New England match, please see here.